tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 **What this structure does**
 - Replaces ~$8,800 of equity exposure with ~$1,200 of defined risk
 - Preserves the same directional thesis
+- Significantly reduces time pressure compared to shorter-dated options
 - Eliminates tail risk beyond the premium paid

 **What it does not do**
 - It does not materially improve R:R
 - It does not add explosive upside

-The **primary benefit here is capital efficiency**, not higher expectancy.
+The **primary benefit here is capital efficiency and risk definition**, not higher expectancy.

 ---

-### 6-Month Bull Call Spread
+### A Note on Duration (Side Note)

 ![$TGT bull call spread 6 months](/assets/img/2025/december/tgt-options-6m.png)
-*$TGT – 6-month bull call spread*
+*$TGT, 6-month bull call spread*

+> **This is not part of the primary comparison**, but highlights the trade-offs introduced by shorter duration.

 Using the same strikes with a shorter expiry:
 - Lower capital required
 - Higher potential R:R
-- Less forgiveness if price takes longer to develop

-This version improves returns **at the cost of time flexibility**.
+- Meaningfully higher time risk

+Although the risk remains defined, approximately ~$1,500, the uncertainty shifts toward **timing and pace**, making time a material stress factor.

 ---